Main Office

 Consultations by Appointment Only

-What Happens After the First Offense OUI in Maine
+What Happens After the First OUI Offense in Maine explained by The Maine Criminal Defense Group led by William Bly

 A first OUI offense in Maine can potentially have long-term consequences, but with the right legal representation, alleged offenders can escape the harshest penalties.